 - Leadership and Career Development and Management I & II (1.0 CR each):This new two-semester course will help trainees identify and understand their values, strengths, and professional identity; and to apply those factors to improve their impact through their research.
 Leadership and career development topics include: value identification; networking and knowing one’s message; relating well to peers, leaders, and staff; and how to use skills and goals to have an impact.
 Career guidance and management training includes: communication skills (elevator pitches, presentations, job talks), negotiation, resilience, and project management (planning, budgeting, staffing, giving feedback).

 - Clinical and Community Outreach: At the conclusion of their two-year training, trainees will present their research at appropriate clinical grand rounds or Science Café.
 The Science Café is a Utah CTSI initiative that brings scientific and clinical experts into the community to discuss strategies to promote health and addresses a topic of study facilitated by the Utah CTSI.
+Second Year funding is contingent upon the renewal of CTSI parent grant.

 - Responsible Conduct of Research: All trainees are required to complete Responsible Conduct of Research Training.
 The following courses or training fullfill the program requirement: MDCRC 6430 Bioethical Issues in Clinical Research, PHIL/MBIOL 7570 Case Studies and Research Ethics, Responsible Conduct of Research Certificate(R.A.T.S. program), CITI Program Human Research Basic Course, CITI Program Good Clinical Practices Course